** Lendinvest review updated November 5th, 2020 **

 What Are The Loan Default Loss Rates

-Lendinvest’s default loss rates have been extremely low:
+Lendinvest’s loss rates* are:

 What Happens If Lendinvest Ceases Operations?